Creating a Brand Worthy of Loyalty and Pride

 Working with CHS’s global leadership team, SIGNAL identified the brand as a hub.
 With the transient and global network of alumni, it needed to be available wherever and whenever.
 Creating a place where Hotelies worldwide could communicate, share tradition, rekindle friendships, and bond over passions laid a foundation for furthering ties to the society and each other.

-Around a centric brand promise of “Hotelie for Life” we created signals to set a precedent for loyalty and resonance among the global alumni base.
+Around a central brand promise of “Hotelie for Life,” we created signals to set a precedent for loyalty and resonance among the global alumni base.
 Combining new purpose with tradition to create a brand that resonated, we utilized the visual and verbal signals to develop campaigns and multichannel engagement.

-CHS needed a simple, sophisticated mark to identify with, that would translate well across a variety of materials — from web to lapel pins — and that could be a symbolic unifier for members worldwide.
+CHS needed a simple, sophisticated mark to identify with, that would translate well across a variety of materials — from web to lapel pins — and that could be a symbol of unity for members worldwide.
 In our explorations, the pineapple quickly rose to the top as a well-known symbol for hospitality among hotelies.

-The widespread embracement of “Hotelie for Life” and the adopted of such by the School for use in alumni communications, is indicative of the overall success of the campaign and strategic platform.
-Tangible results include over 900 new paid members in under a year, and a noticeably sustained increase in engagement.
+The widespread adoption of “Hotelie for Life” by the school for use in alumni communications is indicative of the overall success of the campaign and strategic platform.
+Tangible results include over 900 new paid members in under a year and a noticeably sustained increase in engagement.